Joumanasalahedin/zapgaze/endpoints.md

-**ZapGaze API Endpoints**
+**ZapGaze API & Local Agent Endpoints (Process Order)**

-This document summarizes all available API endpoints, the purpose of each, required inputs, and example `curl` commands.
+A step-by-step guide to all endpoints, organized by the typical user flow: from health check, intake, calibration, session lifecycle, acquisition, event logging, through feature computation and cleanup.

 ---